andrewedstrom/andrewedstrom.github.io/_posts/2017-09-18-not-knowing.md

 > "If you impress people in these first months, it should be because of the seriousness of your desire to learn, not because you are trying to rise to the top before you are ready." - Robert Greene, *Mastery*

-As the resident new guy, you are in a very rare and privileged position.
+As the resident new person, you are in a very rare and privileged position.
 No one expects you to know things, and everyone wants you to learn so you can start pulling your own weight.
 This means that you can ask all kinds of seemingly dumb questions to people who do the same thing as you professionally—and they have to answer you!
 So if you don't understand, just suck it up and ask.

 You are sitting on a gold mine of information, and all you have to do in order to gain access to it is swallow your pride and admit that you don't understand things.
 What a small price to pay!